itsgox/itsgox/README.md

 ### Learn More

 I started programming about 2 years ago with Python, but as you can see, Python is not on my list, why?
 I didn't like Python a bit, so I decided to try JavaScript, and I loved it.
 My first project was a Discord Bot called **Razy**, I worked on that bot for over a year, but ended up being denied by Discord.
 Later I created about 8 different Discord Bots (none of them are active anymore).
-Currently I'm working on a music bot that is almost reaching 200 servers.
+Currently I'm working on a music bot called **Chamber** that is almost reaching 200 servers.
 I worked on this project all by myself, for around 3 months now.
-I built the whole bot using JavaScript with Node.js and discord.js, and website using HTML, SASS & JavaScript.
+I built the whole bot using JavaScript with Node.js and discord.js, and the website using HTML, SASS & JavaScript.
 I'm happy with what I've done so far, but I feel like I want more, let's see what comes next!